genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Remove the TRADE_DELETE `eventHandler` block if you included it before.
+Remove the TRADE_DELETE eventHandler codeblock if you included it before.
 You only want to manage the state of the trade.
 If a trade is incorrect and needs to be deleted, similar functionality can be achieved by cancelling the trade.

 To test it, you can try to modify a TRADE and see the states changing accordingly.